 I know that my kids and I need some time first thing in the morning to wake up and get going.
-The kids usually wake up at 6:30 (I so wish they would sleep longe).
-They get up and know that they have about 2 hours of free time to play or read.
+The kids usually wake up at 6:30 (I so wish they would sleep longer).
+They get up and know that they have about 1 hour of free time to play or read.

-First thing in the morning tends to be the only time I really feel like doing housework, so I spend about an hour doing some quick housework like washing dishes and folding a load of laundry.
+First thing in the morning tends to be the only time I really feel like doing housework, so I spend about 30 minutes doing some quick housework like washing dishes and folding a load of laundry.
 Plus this also lets me catch up on watching a show or listening to a podcast, both things I really enjoy first thing in the morning!

 Then I make breakfast.
 The kids come in to eat and we read a few books for our morning basket time.
-Then we get right into homeschooling!
+And we get right into homeschooling!

 We finish most of our homeschooling in the morning before lunch time.
 Afternoons are for fun things like art, poetry teatime, music, etc. Depending on what we’re doing that day, I’m also usually able to get about an hour of work in during the afternoon while the kids have screen time.

 My morning routine is what sets us up to enjoy homeschooling the most!
-I have a critical hour first thing in the morning to set my priorities, work on personal development, and my business.
-Then I do house work during the only time I feel like doing it.
+I have a critical hour first thing in the morning to set my priorities, work on personal development, and get a little house work in.
 Then we accomplish almost all of our homeschooling in the mornings.

-I also work for 3 to 4 hours at night after the kids are in bed, and the hour I spend in the morning sets me up to be more productive during this time.
+I also work for 2 to 3 hours at night after the kids are in bed, and the things I accomplish in the morning sets me up to be more productive during my work time.